qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   • Leds

-  Leds not working: try going to `_RAR` layer, and hit the key MLeds and SLeds, which switch Leds on/off.
+  Leds not working after flashing firmware: try going to `_RAR` layer, and hit the key MLeds and SLeds, which switch Leds on/off.

-  • Middle led

-  Middle led not showing layer: you may have compiled it with speed measuring on at startup.

   • Weird layer jumping

   You weirdly end up on the `_PAD`, `_FUN` or some other layer while typing ?
-This is a typing mistake.
-You have to learn that unnecessary pressing of the Shift keys.
+If you jump to layers which are on Shift key toggles, this is a typing mistake.

   • Difficult/impossible key combinations ?